 - Play it again: Abandonware

 - Play it again: What Institutions are collecting

-“I don’t remember when I first started getting fan emails about The Hobbit game and began to realize the impact it had on so many people’s lives.”
+“I don’t remember when I first started getting fan emails about the Hobbit game and began to realize the impact it had on so many people’s lives.”
 Veronika Megler, co-creator of The Hobbit game.

-Over the next few weeks on Play it Again’s Popular Memory Archive the theme focus is on game fans and fan communities.
+Over the next few weeks on Play it Again’s Popular Memory Archive, the theme focus is on game fans and fan communities.

-Fans have had a significant role to play in taking the initiative to document and preserve videogames – the software, the hardware they were played on, and the memories and experiences of first playing them.
+Fans have a significant role to play in taking the initiative to document and preserve videogames – the software, the hardware they were played on, and the memories and experiences of first playing them.